BekirAktas/cl/README.md

 ## Usage

-1. **Load Teams**: Run the seeder to load teams with power ratings from `database/data/tournament_teams.txt`
+1. **Generate Fixtures**: Click "Generate Fixtures" to create the round-robin tournament schedule
-2. **Generate Fixtures**: Click "Generate Fixtures" to create the tournament schedule
+2. **Simulate Matches**: Use "Play Next Week" for step-by-step simulation or "Play All Weeks" for full season
-3. **Simulate Matches**: Use "Play Next Week" or "Play All Weeks" to run the simulation
+3. **Edit Match Results**: After season completion, click on any match score to edit with inline editing interface
-4. **Edit Results**: Click on any completed match score to edit it
+4. **View Live Standings**: See real-time league table with automatic sorting and statistics
-5. **View Predictions**: See championship probabilities based on current form and remaining fixtures
+5. **Championship Predictions**: Monitor probability percentages with advanced algorithms for final weeks

 ## Team Configuration
 Add teams in `database/data/tournament_teams.txt`:
 ```
 Liverpool,92